MontaLabidi/Akka-http-Cassandra/README.md

 docker-compose up --build
 ```

+The docker image is also equipped with the `cqlsh` tool to access cassandra using the service's container
+for debugging purposes.

+### Usage

-A detailed description of the APIs is comming soon.
+A detailed description of the APIs is coming soon.

 ## Deployment on Kubernetes